javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 So, in the example above no special call is needed to finish the transaction.

 Transactions auto-commit principle has an important side effect.
-We can't insert an async operation like `fetch`, `setTimeout` in the middle of transaction.
+We can't insert an async operation like `fetch`, `setTimeout` in the middle of a transaction.
 IndexedDB will not keep the transaction waiting till these are done.

-In the code below, `request2` in line `(*)` fails, because the transaction is already committed, and can't make any request in it:
+In the code below, `request2` in the line `(*)` fails, because the transaction is already committed, and can't make any request in it:

 ```js
 let request1 = books.add(book);